My Parents Were Sex-Positive & Polyamorous Before It Was Cool

 Advertisement

-I didn’t have another sexual encounter for several years, until I finally “lost” my “virginity” in college to a boy who vaguely resembled Vladimir Putin and tried to do it without a condom because he said the condom was causing excruciating pain.
-I had a few more years of dry spells until I graduated college.
+I didn’t have another sexual encounter for several years, until I finally “lost” my “virginity” in university to a boy who vaguely resembled Vladimir Putin and tried to do it without a condom because he said the condom was causing excruciating pain.
+I had a few more years of dry spells until I graduated.

 By the time I turned 23, I had fully entered my slutty era.
 I felt like a late bloomer, but it had taken me the duration of my time in college to come to terms with the fact that I was gay and non-binary as opposed to bi and a girl who was “mostly really only interested in men.”
 As I had more and more sex with people I was actually attracted to, I grew even more confused.
 I liked sex okay, but more than anything, I longed to be romantically loved.
 My mother was almost as concerned as I was.
 Sometimes I’d joke with her that it was likely due to my very anxious attachment style, and because my overt exposure to sex as a child left me comically scarred.